Rename vs. Replace

 # Regex replacement with capture groupsrenamify replace 'foo-(.+)' 'bar-$1'

-# Literal string replacement (no regex)renamify replace --no-regex 'exact[string]' 'new[string]'
+# Literal string replacement (no regex)renamify replace --no-regex 'exact[string]' 'new[string]'-

 AI Agent Efficiency: AI coding assistants often waste time updating files one-by-one or struggling with

-command gives them a reliable, cross-platform tool that works the first time. -
+sedsyntax differences across platforms.
+Thereplacecommand gives them a reliable, cross-platform tool that works the first time. -

 Both Contents and Paths: Most editors already have excellent regex search-and-replace, but very few also allow you to rename files and directories at the same time.
 The

-command replaces the search string in both contents and filenames. -
+replacecommand replaces the search string in both contents and filenames. -

 CLI Power Users: Instead of running multiple

-commands (and hoping they work across macOS/Linux/BSD), you get one consistent CLI interface that works across all platforms.
+sedandfindcommands (and hoping they work across macOS/Linux/BSD), you get one consistent CLI interface that works across all platforms.

 Replace Features